mehulkar/mehulkar.com/source/blog/unit-testing-interface-vs-implementation.markdown

 end
 ```

-In this exapmple, you can see that the tests only care about the `.talk` method.
+In this example, you can see that the tests only care about the `.talk` method.
 They don't care about how it is implemented.
 Let's say we decide to implement
 this `Cat` class like this: